ispanos/CournotGame/Readme.md

 # Cournot market competition simulations

 This python script can calculate the amount of production of N companies, in a Cournot game market.
+Furthermore it can merge two companies that compete in that market, by adding their marginal costs horizontally, without any efficiency parameters.

 At the time of writing this description, the following assumptions must be made: